-Ruellia squarrosa (Fenzl) Cufod.
-APNI* Description: Sprawling perennial shrub with branches to 60 cm long, densely white-pilose (some hairs with small glandular apex).
+Description: Sprawling perennial shrub with branches to 60 (-100) cm long, densely white-pilose (some hairs with small glandular apex).

-Inflorescence axillary, solitary; bracteoles linare, 4.5–9 mm long, much shorter than calyx, pubescence as on stems and leaves but usually glandular.
+Inflorescence axillary, solitary; bracteoles linear, 4.5–9 mm long, much shorter than calyx, pubescence as on stems and leaves but usually glandular.
 Flowers on pedicel to 1 mm long; calyx 10–16 mm long, with linear lobes joined only at the very base, reflexed after fruit is lost; corolla blue, finely pubescent externally on tube, throat and veins of lobes; tube c.
 25 mm long; throat c.
 12 mm long, curved slightly; lobes c.
 15 mm long, more or less equal.
 Stamens with filaments c.
 10 and 14 mm long.
 Stigma very unequally 2-lobed.

 Capsule 12–15 mm long, glabrous, 16–20-seeded, very shortly stipitate; seed c.
 2 mm diam., thickened rim with mucilaginous hairs.

-Flowering: Flowers ?most of year.
+Flowering: flowers ?most of year.

 NSW subdivisions: *CC